ilGhera/Related-Videos-for-JW-Player/readme.txt

 === Related Videos for JW Player ===
-Contributors: ghera74, logicimage
+Contributors: ghera74
-Tags: Related posts, related videos, videos, player, JW Player Requires at least: 3.0
+Tags: Related posts, related videos, videos, player, JW Player Requires at least: 4.0
-Tested up to: 4.3
+Tested up to: 4.7.4
-Stable tag: 1.1
+Stable tag: 1.2.0
-License: GPL 2
+License: GPLv2

 It creates the feed required from "Related Videos" add-on for JW Player, one for each category.